 Healthcare & Life Sciences Industry Overview

-There have been a little over 900 M&A transactions in the healthcare & life sciences (HCLS) industry since the beginning of 2018, worth roughly $211.0 billion, compared to $239.8 billion for all of 2017.
-237 of these deals were executed by private equity groups.
+There have been a little over 840 M&A transactions in the healthcare and life sciences (HCLS) industry since the beginning of 2019, worth roughly $230 billion, compared to approximately $240 billion for all of 2018.
+One hundred and seventy-five of these deals were executed by private equity groups.

-Stock prices declined for many HCLS companies during the past three months, but not as steeply as the S&P 500 over the same period.
-In fact, the Harris Williams HCLS Composite Index declined 2.7%, while the S&P declined 4.9%.
-Notable exceptions to this trend include disease management (increased 19.8%), specialty pharmacy management (increased 15.0%), long-term care (increased 12.1%), acute-care hospitals (increased 9.3%), and retail pharmacy (increased 7.6%).
+Stock prices increased for many HCLS companies during the past three months.
+In fact, the Harris Williams HCLS Composite Index increased 6.9%, while the S&P increased 4.9%.
+Notable sector increases include contract pharma manufacturing (increased 37.7%), assisted living (increased 30.2%) and specialty pharmacy (increased 26.9%).

 Announced Healthcare & Life Sciences M&A